Tax Credits: Dealing with overpayment debt

 For those in the direct recovery process, DMB are tasked with recovering the debt and it is with them that initial contact should be made to discuss financial hardship.
 Specifically claimants or their advisers should contact the Debt Management Telephone Centre (DMTC) (0845 366 1206) and the case should then be referred to a Debt Technical Officer.
 The DTO should then assess the case based on the information received or by contacting the claimant for further information.
 Any letter sent to the claimant should include a phone number for the DTO dealing with the case.
 The claimant should be informed by letter of the outcome, regardless of whether the decision is to temporarily suspend recovery or to write off the overpayment in full.

-If DMTC refuse to consider hardship or make a referral to a DTO, the HMRC intermediaries guidance on the HMRC website should be quoted and a complaint made.
+If DMTC refuse to consider hardship or make a referral to a DTO, the HMRC intermediaries guidance should be quoted and a complaint made.

 The law says that an overpayment debt for a couple can be collected by HMRC in full (but only once!) from either the claimant or their partner.
 The stated policy of HMRC where this has happened following a household breakdown is to write to both members of the former couple (making every effort to trace any former partner for whom they do not have an up-to-date address).